Active Substance: rituximab

 How is MabThera used?

-MabThera should be given under the close supervision of an experienced doctor, and in an environment where facilities for resuscitating patients are immediately available.
+MabThera should be given under the close supervision of an experienced healthcare professional.
+MabThera should always be given in an environment where facilities for resuscitating patients are immediately available.
 When it is given with chemotherapy, MabThera is given on the first day of each chemotherapy cycle.
-Patients should be given an antihistamine (to prevent allergic reactions) and an analgesic / antipyretic (a medicine against pain and fever) before each infusion.
+Patients should be given an antihistamine (to prevent allergic reactions) and an anti-pyretic (a medicine against fever) before each infusion.
 They may also need a corticosteroid as part of their treatment.